How eBay's Buyer Protection Program Works

 - Made the purchase within the 45 days preceding the claim

 - Have a good faith dispute with the seller

 This last point catches many disputers unaware.
 Buyer Protection is not an "unconditional guarantee" refund policy.

 To win a claim, eBay must believe that the buyer fundamentally did not get what they paid for.
 Some examples that may surprise buyers include:

 - If you purchased a product, it was delivered in a timely fashion, and it is substantially the same as other products of the same make/model, eBay will not refund you simply because it turns out that you're very dissatisfied with the product.

 - Similarly, a product that is inexpensive and generally recognized to be poor in quality is not likely to be refunded even if it breaks within the first 45 days you have it.

-Items that arrive very late, in a condition not matching the description, or with obvious damage or defects (no matter the cause) that were not disclosed in the listing, are generally covered.
+It's worth noting that items that arrive very late, in a condition not matching the description, or with obvious damage or defects that were not disclosed in the listing, are generally covered.

 Protection for Buyers Purchasing High-Cost Equipment or Cars

 Because eBay is now selling quite a few very high priced items including major equipment and cars, it has instituted specific buyer protections for those items.